 Often, various mixtures are used to provide optimal results in different climatic conditions.

 An example includes accelerators such as calcium chloride or non-chloride accelerators that increase the rate at which the hydration reaction occurs.

 With sustainable and ecological construction methods highlighted, it is important to understand the role that concrete plays in the environment.

-Concrete can remain for thousands of years and gain strength as it ages, where other building materials can rot, rust and burn.
+Concrete can remain for thousands of years and gain strength as it ages, whereas other building materials can rot, rust and burn.